Absolutely not. This is where I draw the line. Personally, I think there is no way that Trump would be awarded that award.

-Obama got the 2009 award and many debate, even today if it was justified.
+Obama got the 2009 award and many debates, even today if it was justified.

 Why are they saying Trump should get it?

 Since North and South Korea shook hands and declared; that they had started the journey of peace and to denuclearise the Korean Peninsula, the Republicans are already hailing that Trump’s initial pressure and then quick U-turn gamble in accepting North Korea’s invitation was a remarkable albeit risky victory.

 Trump hasn’t even met Kim yet, but Fox News is already repeating the words “De-Nuke”.

 But he isn’t going to get a prize.
 Should the meeting happen; he will portray it as a success over the failings of his predecessors.
 A success which will help him in his campaign for re-election but no more than that.

 What’s are the real reason Trump won’t get it.